-With information as the lifeblood of the new economy, and digital disrupters transforming how we think and work, concerns are growing over privacy and data protection.
-How should the law keep pace with technology?
+With information as the lifeblood of the new economy, and digital disrupters transforming how we think and work, concerns grow over privacy and data protection.
+How can the law keep pace with technology?

 How a modern society reconciles the issues, to enable the benefits of online tools while taming fears of big data and media access to everything we do, is a very pressing set of legal issues for courts and policy-makers in future.